sourcefrog/cargo-mutants/book/src/mutants-out.md

 # The `mutants.out` directory

 A `mutants.out` directory is created in the original source directory.
-You can put the output directory elsewhere with the `--output` option.
+You can put the output directory elsewhere with the `--output` option or using `CARGO_MUTANTS_OUTPUT` environment variable or via `output` directive in the config file.

 On each run, any existing `mutants.out` is renamed to `mutants.out.old`, and any existing `mutants.out.old` is deleted.